 • For work requests that require immediate attention, after hours, students should call the RA on duty for assistance.
 The RA on duty will verify the issue and proceed with calling the ARD who will verify the issue before contacting the on-call maintenance personnel for assistance, if needed.
 ARD should enter the work order into data base.

 What are examples of emergency/non-emergency situations?
 Non-emergency:

 - Too hot/too cold

 - Sink/tub draining slowly

 - General Pest Control

-- When another toilet is accessible by students in the room/suite/or floor, toilet clogged or will not flush

 Emergency: